abbs03/Machine-Translation/README.md

 The dataset used for training is sourced from [this Kaggle repository](https://www.kaggle.com/datasets/hemanthkumar21/englist-tamil-parallel-sent).
 It consists of English sentences paired with their Tamil translations, ideal for sequence-to-sequence modeling.

-Key statistics of the dataset:
-- Number of sentence pairs: Approximately 100,000
+- Number of sentence pairs: Approximately 200,000
-- Average sentence length: ~10 words
 - Languages: English (source) and Tamil (target)

 ---